 Walking up to the coffee shop bar and seeing all the impressive gadgets, you would get the impression that brewing coffee is complicated.
 And probably it is when you’re using a manual coffeemaker.
 However, single pod and automatic drip coffeemakers have taken the guesswork out of the coffee brewing process making things a tad easier for you.
-But, if you’re like most coffee enthusiasts who like to go for a more primal brewing method, then you’ll love the French press coffeemaker.
+But, if you’re like most coffee enthusiasts who like to go for a more primal brewing method, then you’ll love the French press coffee maker.
 And the best part?
-A French press can be fit into just about any budget.
+You can buy one for just about any budget.

-So, for those who like to have a nice strong cup of joe, consider the 10 best French press options in our matrix.
-And if you’d like to learn a little bit more about French press coffeemakers and how to make French press coffee, read on.
-We’ll also answer all your burning questions and provide you with tips to help you choose a French press coffee maker that works.
+So, for those who like to have a nice strong cup of coffee, consider the 10 best French press options in our matrix.
+And if you’d like to learn a little bit more about these coffeemakers and how to make coffee this way, read on.
+We’ll also answer all your burning questions and provide you with tips to help you choose a press that suits your needs.

 How To Use a French Press

-You’ll probably hear a lot of philosophies about how to make French press coffee.
+What is a French press?
+What is a coffee press?
+It’s the plunger style coffee maker you see all over the place these days.
+You know what it is!
+But how to use one is more of a mystery – there are many brewing methods.
+You’ll probably hear a lot of philosophies about how to brew French press coffee.
 Some which could obviously use some improvements.
-Here we are going to discuss a few French press instructions you should follow to come up with a great cup of coffee.
+Here we are going to discuss a few instructions you should follow to come up with a great cup of coffee.

 Step 1: Boil enough water in a kettle for the carafe.

 Step 2: As the water heats up, grind your freshly roasted coffee beans to a medium consistency.